jeremyzhang1/peer-sports-betting/README.md

 To run the dapp on the web, go to https://blockchain-bball.web.app.

+To view the video demo, go to LINK TBD.

 You will need to connect a MetaMask wallet and connect it to the Harmony testnet.
 [Here](https://docs.harmony.one/home/network/wallets/browser-extensions-wallets/metamask-wallet) are some instructions from Harmony that can get you started.

 ## About